DonovanDMC/LocalBooru/README.md

 #### <a id="development-tools"></a>Things to aid you during development

-`docker compose run --rm tests` to execute the test suite.

 `docker compose run --rm rubocop` to run the linter.

 The postgres server accepts outside connections which you can use to access it with a local client.
 Use `localhost:34518` to connect to a database named `femboyfans_development` with the user `femboyfans`.
 Leave the password blank, anything will work.